arximboldi/lager/doc/actions.rst

          :ref:`architecture` section we showed how to use :cpp:class:`lager::visitor` to :ref:`pattern match the action
          variant using lambdas<pattern-match-example>`.
 This lowers
-         the amount of boiler-plate required for simple reducers.
+         the amount of boiler-plate required for small reducers.
          There are other libraries like Scelta_, Atria_ or `Boost.Hof`_ that are convenient when dealing with variants.